 The Office of Facilities Planning reviews plans and specifications and issues building permits for capital construction projects undertaken by public school districts and BOCES.
-Frequently, the Office is asked if a particular type of project requires such review, approval and issuance of a building permit.
-This article defines which projects do, and which projects do not require a building permit.
-There is no question that relatively large new buildings, additions and reconstruction projects require a building permit.
+Frequently, the Office is asked if a particular type of project requires such review, approval, and issuance of a building permit.
+This article defines which projects do and which projects do not require a building permit.
+There is no question that new buildings, additions, and reconstruction projects require a building permit.
 The question usually arises with regard to specific types of work and smaller kinds of facilities.
-The New York State Uniform Fire Prevention and Building Code which became effective in 1984 greatly affects the answer.

 - Site lighting and outdoor electric, such as field lighting and scoreboards - including supports and electrical hookup.

 - Small types of projects which affect health and safety (ex: means of egress; new or altered fire/safety, electrical and/or mechanical systems).

-- Site development - including earth moving; finished grading and planting; fencing; paving of roadways, parking and walkways.
-Irrigation projects shall be submitted.
-Site development which is in conjunction with a building project, and for which plans and specifications are submitted together with those for the building project, will be reviewed and a building permit issued for the whole project.
+- Site development which is in conjunction with a building project, and for which plans and specifications are submitted together with those for the building project will be reviewed and a building permit issued for the whole project.

 - Playground projects which involve on-site construction of various features and structures (ex: retaining walls; footings; walkways; grading/drainage).